Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Numerical tests

-Since our goal is to analyze temporal convergence, in light of \eqref{eq:final_error}, the approximation error of the neural network must be reduced as much as possible to isolate the term $L_{\Psi}C_1\Delta t^p$.
-To this end, we employ deep neural networks with multiple layers and a large number of trainable parameters, whose architecture is summarized in \Cref{sec:architectures}.
-The width of the layers is chosen in agreement to what reported in \Cref{sec:autoencoders} and the guidelines provided in \cite{Li2023, Cai2022, Park2020}.
-In order to ensure continuity to $F_n$, the activation function used in the encoder are ELU $\in \mathcal{C}^1$.
-We investigate three training scenarios: \begin{enumerate} \item \textit{Exact rhs}: $F_n$ is computed directly from its definition, $J_{\Psi'}F_N(\Psi(\cdot))$, yielding the most accurate result since only the autoencoder is approximated by neural networks. \item \textit{Semi data-driven}: $F_n$ is approximated by $N_{F_n}$ using augmented data and trained according to the strategy outlined in \Cref{sec:semi_datadriven}. \item \textit{Fully data-driven}: $F_n$ is approximated by $N_{F_n}$ which is trained following the methodology described in \Cref{sec:fully_datadriven}.
-The training is accomplished with the FE difference operator, see \eqref{eq:loss_2_fully_datadriven}. \end{enumerate} The training is carried out adopting the FE scheme for all the three aforementioned options for $2000$ epochs using a minibatch size of $32$.
+The neural networks' architectures are summarized in \Cref{sec:architectures}.
+The training is carried out adopting the FE scheme for all the three aforementioned options for $2000$ epochs using a minibatch size of $32$.
 The learning rate is set to $10^{-3}$ for $\text{epochs} < 500$, reduced to $10^{-4}$ for $500 \leq \text{epochs} < 1500$, and further to $10^{-5}$ thereafter.
 Across all strategies, training decreases the loss function by approximately $6$–$7$ orders of magnitude relative to its initial value, typically reaching a minimum around $10^{-3}$.
 Given that the loss function is the mean squared error, this leads to an estimation of the relative error in $u_N$ and $F_n$ of the order of magnitude of $10^{-3}$.
 Training is performed on data sampled with timestep size $\Delta t_{\text{train}} = 10^{-3}$.
-During the online phase, the timestep size $\Delta t$ can be varied.
-After training, the quality of the DRE is assessed by computing the average relative error over the test dataset:
+As in the previous case, during the online phase, the timestep size $\Delta t$ can be varied.

-where $n_{\text{test}}$ is the number of data in the test dataset.
-In Fig.~\ref{fig:convergence_Fn_nn}, we report the values of $e_{\text{multi}}$ for the three aforementioned strategies.
-The trained neural networks are used in combination of different schemes, possibly different from that used during the training: FE (black and yellow lines), the linear multistep Adams–Bashforth 2 (AB2, green lines), and, for completeness, a multi-stage method as the Runge–Kutta 4 (RK4, purple lines).
-The training timestep size, $\Delta t_{\text{train}}$, is also indicated with a vertical line.